 Where to Buy Souvenirs in Sagada?

-Travelers loves to buy Souvenirs from various places theyve been to.
-Of course, the pictures take you all the way down the memory lane.
+Travelers love to buy Souvenirs from various places they’ve been to.
+Of course, the pictures take you down memory lane.
 But you don’t always find time to navigate through old pictures.
 That’s where the souvenirs move in.
-A little piece displayed somewhere in your house, will catch your attention every now and then, bringing back the fond memories and exquisite art; of that place.
+A little piece displayed somewhere in your house will catch your attention every now and then, bringing back the fond memories and exquisite art; of that place.

 The joy that it gives is indescribable.
-Something that was bought rather reluctantly just to ward off the insisting local souvenir peddlers makes me memorable for everyone.
-I have this habit of collecting souvenirs, and believe me it’s like bringing back a part of the experience with you!
+Something bought rather reluctantly just to ward off the insisting local souvenir peddlers makes me memorable for everyone.
+I have this habit of collecting souvenirs; believe me, it’s like bringing back a part of the experience with you!